 Blues will have dark eyes and dark pigment on their eye rims, noses, lips, and paw pads.
 Nails will also be black.

-And last but not least on the dominate B locus, silver!!
+And last but not least on the dominant B locus, silver!!
 One that is my personal favorite and one that has stumped us for quite some time!

-Silver is two copies of progressive greying (GG).
+Silver is a recessive to black like blue.
 Silvers are born black and by their first face shave their face should start to be silvering.
 Silvers, like blues, do not fade on a set scale.
 It is thought there are modifiers in play that determine how blues and silvers clear and to what degree.
 You can see silvers from a darker color all the way to platinum silver.

 Silvers should have dark eyes and dark inky black eye rims, lips, nose, and paw pads.

 And onto the last on the b locus, silver beige!
 My favorite brownies!